-Expeditions in April on the UW campus that drew thousands of visitors, a two-day event for UW alumni and their grandchildren that introduced IceCube science in an accessible way, and a day of interactive IceCube activities at the Saturday Science program on July 13, 2019.
+WIPAC organized the IceCube booth at the World Science Festival in day IceCube exhibit at Science Expeditions in April on the UW campus that drew thousands of visitors, a two-day event for UW alumni and their grandchildren that introduced IceCube science in an accessible way, and a day of IceCube activities at the Saturday Science program on July 13, 2019, and three days of IceCube interactives at the WI Science Festival in October.
 In conjunction with the 2019 International Cosmic Ray Conference held on the UW campus, WIPAC cosponsored and curated a gallery show with York University Art-Science Associate Professor Mark-David Hosale and UW Art Associate Professor Faisal Abdu'Allah that explored what we know and how we know it and took a look at who does cosmic ray research.
 A particularly rewarding aspect of this event was working with local teens who assisted with taking the portraits of ICRC2019 participants, which were added to the exhibit during the conference.